Independence Day

 On April 19, 1775, during the Battles of Lexington and Concord (Mass.), the first shots were fired between colonists and British troops, starting the American Revolution.
 After these first military conflicts, the tension between Britain and her American colonists continued to mount.

-Finally, on July 2, 1776, the Second Continental Congress voted for independence from Britain.
-Two days later, on July 4, Congress approved the final draft of the Declaration of Independence, which had been written by Thomas Jefferson and edited by John Adams and Benjamin Franklin.
+Finally, on July 2, 1776, the Second Continental Congress (held at Independence Hall in Philadelphia) voted for independence from Britain.
+Two days later, on July 4, Congress approved the final draft of the Declaration of Independence, written by Thomas Jefferson and edited by John Adams and Benjamin Franklin.

-Finally, on July 2, 1776, the Second Continental Congress voted for independence from Britain.
-Two days later, on July 4, Congress approved the final draft of the Declaration of Independence, which had been written by Thomas Jefferson and edited by John Adams and Benjamin Franklin.
+Finally, on July 2, 1776, the Second Continental Congress (held at Independence Hall in Philadelphia) voted for independence from Britain.
+Two days later, on July 4, Congress approved the final draft of the Declaration of Independence, written by Thomas Jefferson and edited by John Adams and Benjamin Franklin.

 Did You Know?